World Animal Day in the Galapagos: A Quick Guide to the Islands Iconic Species

 In order to deal with the harsh conditions in Galapagos, this rare species gained adaptations that turned it into an apt swimmer (rather than a flyer) in order to have access to the more abundant sources of nourishment underwater.
 Aside from penguins, this is the only bird species that has lost its ability to fly and can only be seen on the western islands of Galapagos.

-This bird species, found usually only in the Caribbean, is also found in the Galapagos archipelago, hence its rarity.
+The American Flamingo, a bird species found usually only in the Caribbean, is also found in the Galapagos archipelago, hence its rarity.
 Its pink colour is the result of a diet rich in carotenoids – like those found on shrimp – which are later metabolized by a gland that is located near the base of their tails.

 FRIGATE BIRD (GREAT AND MAGNIFICENT)